About Durga Thakral

 • BS in Molecular biophysics, Yale University

-• MD in Genetics, Yale University
+• MD, Yale University

 • PhD in Genetics, Yale University